-- Placement: A (minimum) 40-week (or a minimum of 30-weeks for 2017 entry) supervised and paid work placement in the UK or overseas which gives you the opportunity to turn theory into practice in a business environment.
-Our Centre for Sports Management has excellent links with sporting organisations, health and fitness clubs and national governing bodies in both the UK and Australia.
+- Placement: A (minimum) 30-week supervised work placement in the UK or overseas which gives you the opportunity to turn theory into practice in a business environment.
+Our Sport and Physical Activity Research Centre has excellent links with sporting organisations, health and fitness clubs and national governing bodies in both the UK and Australia.
 This includes Sport England, UK Sport, David Lloyd, Fitness First, Holmes Place and the Australian Institute of Sport.

 In your final year, you'll get the opportunity to merge your academic and industrial skills and choose a unit that reflects your interest.

 - Dissertation: A piece of independent work that involves collecting, interpreting and analysing data.
 You'll share your key findings through a sustained and balanced argument.
 The dissertation will develop your analytical and problem solving skills.
 You'll develop a critical attitude to research methods, and the ethical issues associated with researching.

 - Consultancy Project: Gain skills in researching a business problem, identifying solutions and making proposals that satisfy a corporate client’s needs and circumstances.

 - Strategic Sport Management: Learn how to manage a service-based organisation in a dynamic environment.
 You'll develop intellectual skills that are subject-specific and transferable.